 Even as Split Enz was really finding its feet in the mid-70s, Phil Judd was the voice of paranoia, anticipating by nearly a decade the post-punk Goth movement typified by groups like Bauhaus with his neurotic horror-vocals on songs like ‘Under The Wheel’ and ‘Spellbound’.
 Even though the group’s first album (Mental Notes) was saturated with proggy time signatures and Genesis Mellotrons, listening to the album now it sounds as if Judd was just waiting for punk to explode, and if you listen carefully, there are even hints of a latent pop sensibility that was to flower with The Swingers.
 It’s a long way from the centre-right pop the Finns propagated down the line.

-Having ditched Enz in London in 1977, rejoined and ditched them again in 1978, Judd had announced his disenchantment with the music scene and his intention to explore a career in painting when he was lured into the tumult of Auckland’s exploding punk scene, expressing his love for Chris Knox’s band The Enemy and producing, then joining, the Suburban Reptiles.
+Having ditched Enz in London in 1977, rejoined and ditched them again in 1978, Judd had announced his disenchantment with the music scene and his intention to explore a career in painting when he was lured into the tumult of Auckland’s exploding punk scene, expressing his love for Chris Knox’s band The Enemy and producing, then briefly joining, the Suburban Reptiles.
 In fact, he can be seen furtively slashing away at his guitar on the video of their ‘Saturday Night Stay At Home’, a high point of NZ punk singles.